I assume that you have already looked at Part 0, and that you have already cloned and built the JDK.

 Done

-Normally, compilation happens in the background, which means that when a compilation is enqueued, we continue with the old mode of execution until the new compilation is completed.
-The asynchronous behaviour can sometimes make compilation a little unpredictable.
-It can be beneficial for debugging to disable background compilation with -Xbatch:
+Normally, compilation happens in the background, which means that when a compilation for a method is enqueued, we continue its execution until the requested compilation is completed.
+This asynchronous behaviour can sometimes make compilation a little unpredictable.
+It can be beneficial for debugging purposes to disable background compilation with -Xbatch:

 $ java -XX:CompileCommand=printcompilation,Test::* -Xbatch Test.java